ArtArtArtArt/KMSVault/1EvergreenNotes/happy life is antifragile life.md

 Break happiness down to components and persuing them is good way out SPIRE
-- Spiritual - sense of meaning in work and life
+- Spiritual - sense of meaning in work and life (?)
-- Physical - stress (vacations and free time) - lack of recovery and recreation
+- Physical - stress (vacations and free time) - lack of recovery and recreation (so so)
-- Intellectual - curious, deeply ingaging with material
+- Intellectual - curious, deeply engaging with material (+)
-- Relational - quality time with people we care about and we care about us
+- Relational - quality time with people we care about and we care about us (friends - great, personal is absent)
-- Emotional - pleasure, gratitude
+- Emotional - pleasure, gratitude (games+, sex-, music+, other creativities+, art+)

 ---
-status: #⚙️
+status: #🌱
-tags:
+tags: #values
 related: